 B.A., Chemistry, Middlebury College, 2002

-Anne DeWitt's teaching and research focuses on Victorian literature, the history of science, and the intersections between literature and science; she is particularly interested in the novel's ability to engage in debates about science, religion, and morality.
+Anne DeWitt's teaching and research focuses on Victorian literature, the history of science, and the intersections between literature and science; she is interested in the novel's ability to engage in debates about science, religion, and morality, as well as in how readers understand these engagements.
 She is the author of Moral Authority, Men of Science, and the Victorian Novel (Cambridge University Press, 2013), which examines how Victorian novels criticized the newly emerging profession of science while asserting their own expertise on moral questions.
-She is currently beginning a new project about the reception of popular religious novels in the 1880s, which draws on methods from the digital humanities to organize and find patterns in large amounts of historical data.
+Her current work includes a book-length project about the reception of popular religious fiction in the 1880s, and a study of poetry about evolution published in Victorian newspapers and magazines.

 Anne DeWitt's Moral Authority, Men of Science, and the Victorian Novel was published by Cambridge University Press.